 The Katzner Award can be used to supplement the cost of graduate student research and professional development activities for graduate students at Bowling Green State University.
 Each semester, three awards will be granted ($1000, $750, and $500).

 The Distinguished Thesis Award is granted annually as a way of recognizing and promoting excellence in research and thesis advising.
 The award consists of a student honorarium of $500, a certificate of citation, and a $100 award of recognition for the thesis advisor.
-In addition, the annual recipient of the Graduate College Distinguished Thesis Award automatically becomes the subsequent Graduate College nominee for the Distinguished Master’s Thesis Award (in their category) sponsored annually by Midwestern Association of Graduate Schools (MAGS).
+In addition, the annual recipient of the Graduate College Distinguished Thesis Award is eligible to become the subsequent Graduate College nominee for the Distinguished Master’s Thesis Award (in their category) sponsored annually by Midwestern Association of Graduate Schools (MAGS).
 Since the intent of the competition is to recognize distinguished scholarship by students who are pursuing their first graduate research degree, individuals who have received a Ph.D. (or comparable research degree) in any discipline prior to the writing of the master's thesis are not eligible.
 However, recipients of a first professional degree awarded prior to the writing of the thesis may be nominated.
 Note that original works accepted "in lieu of thesis" (such as musical compositions, published books, works of art, computer software, etc.) may not be nominated for this particular award.
 Please click on the title to see the description, nomination process and selection criteria of the award.